Evangelical Church in Germany: Membership

 Protestantism is the major religion in Northern, Eastern and Middle Germany, with the Reformed branch predominating in the extreme northwest and Lippe, the Lutheran branch in the north and south, and the United branch in Middle and Western Germany.
-While the majority of Christians in Southern Germany are Roman Catholic, some areas in Baden-Württemberg and Bavaria are predominantly Protestant, e.g. Middle Franconia and the government region of Stuttgart.
+While the majority of Christians in Southern Germany are Catholic, some areas in Baden-Württemberg and Bavaria are predominantly Protestant, e.g. Middle Franconia and the government region of Stuttgart.
 The vast majority of German Protestants belong to a member church of the EKD.
 With 20,236,000 members in 2020, around 24.3 percent of all Germans belong to a member church of the EKD.
-Average church attendance is lower, however, with only around a million people attending a service on Sunday.
+Average church attendance is lower, however, with only around a million people (1.2 % of all Germans) attending a service on Sunday.

 The regional Protestant church bodies accept each other as equals, despite denominational differences.
 No member church runs congregations or churches in the area of another member church, thus preventing competing with each other for parishioners.
 The only exception is the Evangelical Reformed Church, which combines Reformed congregations within the ambits of usually Lutheran member churches, which themselves do not include the eventual local Reformed congregations.
 Thus, for example, a Lutheran moving from a place where their parish belongs to a Lutheran member church, would be accepted in their new place of domicile by the locally competent congregation within another member church, even if this church and its local parish are Reformed or of united Protestant confession, with Lutheran being exchangeable with the two other respective Protestant confessions within the EKD.
-This is due to full pulpit and altar fellowship between all EKD member churches.
+This is due to full altar and pulpit fellowship between all EKD member churches.

 In this the ambits of the member churches resemble dioceses of the Anglican or Roman Catholic churches, however, else there is no common hierarchy supervising the member churches, who are legally independent equals with the EKD being their umbrella.
 Members of congregations within the member churches – like those of parishes within Catholic dioceses and those enrolled in Jewish congregations also enjoying statutory corporation status – are required to pay a church tax, a surcharge on their normal income tax collected by the states of Germany and passed on to the respective religious body.